verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

   done
   ```

-#### Configuring custom recycler Pod template

-When a Verrazzano installation is [deleted]({{< relref "/docs/setup/uninstall/uninstall.md" >}}), the `PersistentVolumes` created in the preceding section are recycled by Kubernetes.
-As explained [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle), Kubernetes platforms like Oracle Cloud Native Environment can have a custom recycler Pod defined.
-This Pod could require access to images which may not be available to the environment.
-For example, in the case of [local registry setup]({{< relref "/docs/setup/private-registry/private-registry.md" >}}) without access to the public Internet, the Pod previously defined will fail to start because it will not be able to pull the public `k8s.gcr.io/busybox` image.
-In such cases, it is required to have the specified container image locally on the Kubernetes node or in the local registry and use the argument `--pv-recycler-pod-template-filepath-nfs` to specify a custom Pod template for the recycler.

-For example, to configure the recycler Pod template on an Oracle Cloud Native Environment based Verrazzano cluster:
-1. Configure the recycler Pod template as a `ConfigMap` entry.
-    ```
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-    name: recycler-pod-config
-    namespace: kube-system
-    data:
-    recycler-pod.yaml: |
-        apiVersion: v1
-        kind: Pod
-        metadata:
-        name: pv-recycler
-        namespace: default
-        spec:
-        restartPolicy: Never
-        volumes:
-        - name: vol
-            hostPath:
-            path: /any/path/it/will/be/replaced
-        containers:
-        - name: pv-recycler
-            # busybox image from local registry
-            image: "local-registry/busybox"
-            command: ["/bin/sh", "-c", "test -e /scrub && rm -rf /scrub/..?* /scrub/.[!.]* /scrub/*  && test -z \"$(ls -A /scrub)\" || exit 1"]
-            volumeMounts:
-            - name: vol
-            mountPath: /scrub
-    ```
-2. Edit the `kube-controller-manager` Pod in the `kube-system` namespace.
-    ```
-    $ kubectl edit pod kube-controller-manager-xxxxx -n kube-system
-    ```
-   Alternatively, you can edit the manifest file at `/etc/kubernetes/manifests/kube-controller-manager.yaml` on the control-plane node.
-3. Add the ConfigMap `recycler-pod-config` as a `volume` to the Pod spec.
-4. Add the ConfigMap entry `recycler-pod.yaml` as a `volumeMount` to the Pod spec.
-5. Add the `--pv-recycler-pod-template-filepath-nfs` argument to the `command`, with value as `mountPath` of `recycler-pod.yaml` in the Pod.
-    ```
-    apiVersion: v1
-    kind: Pod
-    ...
-    spec:
-    containers:
-    - command:
-        - kube-controller-manager
-        - --allocate-node-cidrs=true
-        ...
-        - --pv-recycler-pod-template-filepath-nfs=/etc/recycler-pod.yaml
-        ...
-        volumeMounts:
-        ...
-        - name: recycler-config-volume
-        mountPath: /etc/recycler-pod.yaml
-        subPath: recycler-pod.yaml
-    ...
-    volumes:
-    ...
-    - name: recycler-config-volume
-        configMap:
-            name: recycler-pod-config
-    ```

 ### Load balancers
 Verrazzano on Oracle Cloud Native Environment uses external load balancer services.
 These will not automatically be provided by Verrazzano or Kubernetes.